PTAB

 - Title: Driver Authentication and Safety System

-- Brief Description: The ’465 patent discloses a system for monitoring and controlling vehicle usage.
-The system requires a driver to authenticate via an interface to operate the vehicle within a predefined "operating profile" (e.g., maximum speed, location), and it generates feedback or control actions if the driver violates the profile.
+- Brief Description: The ’465 patent describes a system for authenticating a driver and monitoring vehicle operation against a pre-defined "operating profile."
+The system restricts vehicle functions, such as speed or location, and provides feedback or takes control actions if the driver violates the profile.

 3. Grounds for Unpatentability